devhub-tud/devhub-prototype/README.md

 ## Configure
 Under *web/env* you can put your configuration.
 You must create a config folder structure like this:

-	web/src/local/META-INF/persistence.xml
 	web/src/local/serverconfig.json
-	web/src/production/META-INF/persistence.xml
 	web/src/production/serverconfig.json

-You can find and example `persistence.xml` in `db/src/test/resources` and an example `serverconfig.json` in `web/env/serverconfig.json.example`.
+You can find and example `serverconfig.json` in `web/env/serverconfig.json.example`.

 ## Build
 Build the project with